 Central Asia already has a lot going for it – dictators and post-soviet bureaucracy, coupled with mountains, deserts, yurts and the Silk Road.
-What’s often overlooked is how unique and interesting their flags are.
+What’s often overlooked is how unique and interesting the Central Asian flags are!

 This is the only flag in the world with pictures of carpets on it.
 Carpets are a pretty big deal in Turkmenistan.
 They’re very proud of their prosperous carpet industry and pictures of carpets are found everywhere – posters, signposts, petrol stations, book covers, even vending machines.
 The carpet museum in Ashgabat is one of the most expensive attractions in the whole country and the government holds an annual festival that is devoted entirely to carpets.

 The five carpets that run down the left-hand side of the flag represent the five tribes of Turkmenistan.
 This is a concept that was re-introduced by Turkmenbashy to give the Turkmen people back a sense of national identity after the fall of the Soviet Union.
 When the Soviet Union disintegrated, people all over were looking for a sense of identity, grasping at their roots and history to feel part of a tangible community.
 In returning to the people a feeling of being Turkmen, Turkmenbashy united them and solidified his position as their president.
 Although there are barely remnants of the religion now, since it was nicely beaten out of them by the Soviet Union, the crescent moon is to represent Turkmenistan’s Islamic heritage, with the five stars to once again point towards the five tribes.
 The crossed olive branches at the bottom of the carpet motif, similar to the one found on the UN flag, symbolises Turkmenistan’s “status of permanent neutrality”.

 Click here for information on our tours to Turkmenistan.